Chiral anomalies and Wilson fermions: Physical consequences

 The first generation standard model is built on four $SU(2)$ left handed doublets

 where the superscripts $r,g,b$ refer to the strong interaction ``colors.''
 Their antiparticles form four right handed doublets $\psi^c_R=\tau_2\gamma_2\psi_L^*$.
 Explicitly these are

+All of the above fermion variables have conjugate fields which are independent Grassmann variables in the path integral.

-When the gauge and Higgs fields of a configuration form corresponding chiral modes, all of these doublets will be sensitive to them.
-To form a gauge invariant observable operator, these can be combined into vector-like combinations.
-One possible arrangement is
+When the gauge and Higgs fields of a configuration form the chiral modes as discussed earlier, all of these doublets can be sensitive to them.
+To form gauge invariant observables, combine the left handed doublets with the right handed ones to define a four by four matrix of $SU(2)$ singlet combinations